JadenSimon/CS5350/README.md

 Since some training or testing data has unknowns or numeric data, it is necessary to preprocess the training and testing data sets using the 'preprocess_data' method of DTFactory.
 This will replace numeric fields with a binary option instead using the median values as a threshold.
 Addtionally, unknowns will be replaced by the most common value if the parameter is set.
-Examples of usage can be found at the bottom of the library.
+Examples of usage can be found in the hw1_test file.